Bridgerton Film Locations & Royal England

 London to Bath: Georgian Elegance

 On arrival in the beautiful city of Bath, a UNESCO World Heritage Site, we step into one of England’s most harmonious and architecturally refined cities.
-Bath’s honey-coloured Georgian buildings famously double for Regency London in Bridgerton, making it one of the most immersive filming locations of the entire series.
+Bath’s honey-colored Georgian buildings famously double for Regency London in Bridgerton, making it one of the most immersive filming locations of the entire series.

-We begin with a gentle orientation walk, taking in the sweeping curve of the Royal Crescent, perhaps the finest example of Georgian urban design in Britain.
+Beginning with a gentle orientation walk, taking in the sweeping curve of the Royal Crescent, perhaps the finest example of Georgian urban design in Britain.
 Nearby, we explore No.1 Royal Crescent, offering insight into the lives of the Georgian elite whose world inspired much of Bridgerton’s visual style.

 As evening approaches, Bath reveals a quieter, almost theatrical charm as the stone buildings glow softly in the fading light — a perfect setting for dinner and an overnight stay.